 I mailed my last Christmas present yesterday, a few weeks after the holidays are over.
 I’m only a little embarrassed; I like to do a very precise job with wrapping even if I’m not terribly concerned with punctuality.
 The package was for a friend overseas who had a craving for her favorite American candies.
-Let me tell you: a beautiful wrapping job on a bag of fun-size Butterfingers is no mean feat.
+Let me tell you: a beautiful wrapping job on a bag of fun-size Butterfingers is no small feat.

-Why does the packaging matter?
+Why does the circuit board packing and shipping matter?

 If you don’t have an obsessive need for square corners and symmetric tape, then fussing over your PCB packaging probably seems like a waste of time.
 As long as the boards don’t get crushed in shipping, everything is fine, right?
 PCB packaging is almost as specific as the PCB function.
-You designed your PCB to protect it from its expected operating environment and you need to wrap your PCB up to protect it from hazards of shipping and storage.
+You designed your printed circuit board to protect it from its expected operating environment and you need to wrap your PCB up to protect it from hazards of shipping and storage.

-Shipping hazards range from the obvious dropping and crushing, but other mechanical damage can also occur.
+Printed circuit board shipping hazards range from the obvious dropping and crushing, but other mechanical damage can also occur.
 In extreme heat or cold, boards can warp, solder can creep and crack.
 You might have someone handle the packages who, like me, shakes boxes very aggressively to find out what’s inside.

 What types of packaging are there?

 Packaging varies based on your PCB assembly and what you need to protect against.
 The protection is not always obvious just from looking at the wrapping, so it’s helpful to have a little background: